Join Venice

 “You can’t do everything.
 Focus on what’s working and scale it with discipline.”

+Micha Medendorp is the former CEO of Marie-Stella-Maris and ex-CMO at Rituals, helping the brand scale into a billion-euro brand.
 In this interview, Micha shares lessons from scaling, why brand story is everything, and the biggest growth challenges facing European DTC brands today.

 What needs to change when a business goes from startup to scale-up?